MicrosoftDocs/CommunityToolkit/docs/maui/views/MediaPlayer.md

 In addition, a [`DataTrigger`](xref:Microsoft.Maui.Controls.DataTrigger) object is used to disable the `Slider` when the media is buffering.
 For more information about data triggers, see [.NET MAUI Triggers](/dotnet/maui/fundamentals/triggers).

 > [!NOTE]
 > On Android, the [`Slider`](xref:Microsoft.Maui.Controls.Slider) only has 1000 discrete steps, regardless of the `Minimum` and `Maximum` settings.
 If the media length is greater than 1000 seconds, then two different `Position` values would correspond to the same `Value` of the `Slider`.
-This is why the code above checks that the new position and existing position are greater than one-hundredth of the overall duration.
+This is why the code above checks that the new position and existing position are greater than one-hundredth of the overall duration. -->

 ## Understand MediaSource types

 A `MediaPlayer` can play media by setting its `Source` property to a remote or local media file.
-The `Source` property is of type `MediaSource`, and this class defines two static methods:
+The `Source` property is of type `MediaSource`, and this class defines three static methods:

-- `FromFile`, returns a `MediaSource` instance from a `string` argument.
+- `FromFile`, returns a `FileMediaSource` instance from a `string` argument.
-- `FromUri`, returns a `MediaSource` instance from a `Uri` argument.
+- `FromUri`, returns a `UriMediaSource` instance from a `Uri` argument.
+- `FromResource`, returns a `ResourceMediaSource` instance from a `string` argument.

 In addition, the `MediaSource` class also has implicit operators that return `MediaSource` instances from `string` and `Uri` arguments.

 > [!NOTE]
 > When the `Source` property is set in XAML, a type converter is invoked to return a `MediaSource` instance from a `string` or `Uri`.

-The `MediaSource` class also has two derived classes:
+The `MediaSource` class also has these derived classes:

+- `FileMediaSource`, which is used to specify a local media file from a `string`.
+This class has a `Path` property that can be set to a `string`.
+In addition, this class has implicit operators to convert a `string` to a `FileMediaSource` object, and a `FileMediaSource` object to a `string`.
 - `UriMediaSource`, which is used to specify a remote media file from a URI.
 This class has a `Uri` property that can be set to a `Uri`.
-- `FileMediaSource`, which is used to specify a local media file from a `string`.
-This class has a `File` property that can be set to a `string`.
-In addition, this class has implicit operators to convert a `string` to a `FileMediaSource` object, and a `FileMediaSource` object to a `string`.
+- `ResourceMediaSource`, which is used to specify an embedded file that is provided through the app's resource files.
+This class has a `Path` property that can be set to a `string`.

 > [!NOTE]
 > When a `FileMediaSource` object is created in XAML, a type converter is invoked to return a `FileMediaSource` instance from a `string`.

-## Determine MediaPlayer status
+## Determine `MediaPlayer` status

 The `MediaPlayer` class defines a read-only bindable property named `CurrentState`, of type `MediaPlayerState`.
 This property indicates the current status of the control, such as whether the media is playing or paused, or if it's not yet ready to play the media.